pjehan/FlexibleJS/README.md

 # FlexibleJS
 FlexibleJS is based on NodeJS, ExpressJS, ReactJS and Mongodb.
-It makes creating a website backend really easy (with only one JSON config file).
+It makes creating a website backend really easy (with only two JSON config file).

 ## Installation
 1. Clone the repository